Surviving Motherhood

 Let him lead you beside still waters.
 Let Him restore your soul.

-Please do not read pass this, I know you feel like you have no time, a laundry pile is waiting, your child is crying dinner is calling, an endless list is forming infront of your eyes, but do you really want to continue in survival mode and let the enemy have the best of you.
+Please do not read past this.
+I know you feel like you have no time, a laundry pile is waiting, your child is crying, dinner is calling, an endless list is forming in front of your eyes, but do you really want to continue in survival mode and let the enemy have the best of you?
 He is calling to performance, while He is calling you to rest in His presence.
 What an exchange, take this invitation, if now is not the moment, come back…. please!

 Let me take you by the hand — virtually —